 Bruges, Brugge, Venice of the North - whatever you call her, Belgium's medieval town Bruges is a delight.
 Wander the cobblestone streets, visit the art museums, cruise the canals - and eat chocolate!

-Île des Pins (the Isle of Pines) justly called l'île la plus proche du paradis - the island closest to paradise.
-The place embraces you with charm as soon as you sight the pristine beaches and waters
+Île des Pins (the Isle of Pines) is justly called l'île la plus proche du paradis - the island closest to paradise.
+She embraces you with charm as soon as you sight the pristine beaches and waters.

-Where ever you may visit in Japan, there is always something different, something unusual, something unique to find.
-Embrace the spirit of wanderlust and you'll be amazed at what you will find.
+Wherever you may visit in Japan, there is always something different, unusual, and unique to find.
+Embrace the spirit of wanderlust, and you'll be amazed at what you find.

+Found yourself in Kowloon and not sure what to do?
 Kowloon has more to offer than crowds and touts.
-Kowloon Park and the Chi Lin Nunnery offer an oasis of peace, and the Bird, Goldfish, Flower and Fa Yuen St Markets are well worth a visit.
+Kowloon Park and the Chi Lin Nunnery offer an oasis of peace, and the Bird, Goldfish, Flower, and Fa Yuen St Markets are well worth a visit.

-The history of coffee dates back over 1000 years, and taste for the bean has permeated around the globe.
+The history of coffee dates back over 1,000 years, and a taste for the bean has permeated around the globe.
 In the style of Proust, each country and city offers a unique taste and blend – and memories.

-Mentioned in The Tale of The Genji, Ohara is an ancient town only a short bus ride from Kyoto.
-In the cool of a mountain side lie a cluster of fascinating temples, gardens and restaurants.
+Exploring Kyoto and don't know where to go?
+Mentioned in The Tale of the Genji, Ohara is an ancient town only a short bus ride from Kyoto.
+In the cool of a mountainside lies a cluster of fascinating temples, gardens, and restaurants.

 The drive from Sydney to Melbourne: the inland highway, or the longer coast road?
 Both are great drives, but the coastal road begs a meandering holiday, with empty roads and forgotten beaches.

-Alle Veneziana: In the Style of Venice.
-Venetian markets overflow with seafood, yet the Veneto boasts lush farmland, and her history of seafaring and trading can be tasted in every meal.
+Alle Veneziana means "in the style of Venice."
+Venetian markets overflow with seafood, yet the Veneto boasts lush farmland, and its history of seafaring and trading can be tasted in every meal.

 Saigon or Ho Chi Minh?
-Although racing to the future, this vibrant city is full of ghosts from the past - the touch of Indochina, the words of Graeme Greene, the influence of the French.
+Although racing to the future, this vibrant city is full of ghosts from the past, including the touch of Indochina, the words of Graeme Greene, and the influence of the French.